RealJamako/HammerTime/README.md

 ## Support
 Found a issue? or have a suggestion?
 - Leave them in the steam discussion page here :
-OR
-- Open an issue
+- Alternatively you can open an issue

 ## License
 ```